Period of Leave

 Income while on leave

-You receive 2 weeks of paid parental leave that does not reduce your accrued time (called “allowed time”) and may use this in full-day increments at any time during the 12 months immediately following birth, adoption or placement of a child in foster care.
+You receive 2 weeks of paid parental leave that does not reduce your accrued time (called “allowed time”) for the first 2 weeks immediately following birth, adoption or placement of a child in foster care.
 These 2 weeks are shared by both parents if both parents work for the University and are pro-rated based on part-time or alternate work schedules.

 Impact of Parental Leave on Benefits